brentmac94/ISQA-3420-A1/ExecutiveSummary.md

 This repository is built around four management principles: Motivation, Organizational Structure, Authority & Control, and Social repsonsibility.

 **Motivation:** What are we doing this?
 The motivation behind this system is simple - we want to manage the digital world as it becomes more complex by the minute.
+With this, the system is meant to make reliable use of Open Source Software within the organization.
+Open Source Software is becoming increasingly popular and usable for organizations.
+However, poor management of OSS leads to poor OSS for the organization and the entire OSS community.
+This system ensures the most reliable and usable OSS within the digital world.
 <br><br>
 **Organizational Structure:** What changes need to be made to the organization? <br> This new system both management and developers to continually communicate when new software projects are being created in regards to OSS licensing, policies, and vulnerabilities.
 <br> <br>